 CIA Alumni Bio

 Deuki Hong is executive chef and owner of Sunday Bird in San Francisco, CA. Growing up in New Jersey, he developed an interest in cooking during middle school and, at the age of 15, Chef Aarón Sanchez invited him to work in the kitchen at Centrico in New York City.
 Sanchez told the budding chef, “You have to go to culinary school.”
 So, Deuki searched for the best culinary college in the world and found The Culinary Institute of America.

-“I wanted to go to the number one school, and the more I learned about the college the more I knew it was for me,” Deuki says.
+“I wanted to go to the number one school, and the more I learned about the college, the more I knew it was for me,” Deuki says.
 “I got to dive into cooking 24/7.
-It’s like a chefs playground.
+It’s like a chef’s playground.
 I was surrounded by the best of the best and I just absorbed everything.”

 “I was fortunate to meet the right people who put me on the path to where I am now.
-My education from the CIA gave me all the tools I need for success.
-For me, it’s all about the people and customers, and the hospitality you bring to the table.”
+My education from the CIA gave me all the tools I need for success,” Deuki says.
+“For me, it’s all about the people and customers, and the hospitality you bring to the table.”

 Chef Deuki Hong majored in culinary arts at The Culinary Institute of America in Hyde Park, NY.
 He is the executive chef and owner of Sunday Bird and Sunday BBQ in San Francisco, CA.